mastermind9559/100-days-of-code/log.md

 ### Day 2: January 7, Thursday

 **Today's Progress**: I installed the diffmerge tool and did some coding exercises.
 I also started learning about git and github.

+### Day 3: Studied method overloading.
+And I worked on different calculators.
+The calculator exercises were very challenging